raspberrypilearning/animated-story/en/step_6.md

 If the `<div>` **leaves** the viewport, the callback adds the `enabled` class to the `<h1>` element.

-The `.enabled` selector styles the colours of the heading's font and background.
+The `.enabled` selector styles the colours for the heading's font and background.
 It also sets a `position: sticky` property, so the heading stays in its current location (at the top) when the `enabled` class is added.

 The toggle method is used to turn the effect on or off as the target element (the empty `<div>`) leaves and enters the viewport.